 This paper presents an experimental investigation of the rectangular diffusion hole.
-The effects of rectangular aspect ratio and lateral diffusion angle on film cooling effectiveness were studied at a low-speed flat plate experimental facility.
-The pressure sensitive paint measurement technique was employed to determine the adiabatic effectiveness.
+The effects of rectangular aspect ratio and lateral diffusion angle on film-cooling effectiveness were studied at a low-speed flat-plate experimental facility.
+The pressure-sensitive paint (PSP) measurement technique was employed to determine the adiabatic effectiveness.
 The experiments were performed at a density ratio of DR = 1.38 and a mainstream turbulence intensity of Tu = 3.5%.
 The blowing ratio was varied from M = 0.5 to M = 2.5.
-Three aspect ratios and three lateral diffusion angles were chosen to match the semi-circle and straight line sidewall shape of the rectangular cross section.
+Three aspect ratios and three lateral diffusion angles were chosen to match the semicircle and straight-line sidewall shape of the rectangular cross section.
 A comparative investigation was performed among a typical fan-shaped hole and ten rectangular diffusion holes.
-The experimental results exhibited diversified film distribution patterns of the rectangular diffusion hole, including single-, bi-, and tri-peak patterns.
+The experimental results exhibited diversified film distribution patterns of the rectangular diffusion hole, including single-, bi-, and tripeak patterns.
 The overall cooling effectiveness increased with the increase of rectangular aspect ratio.
 The improved magnitude was amplified as blowing ratio increased.
-The holes with semi-circle sidewall were shown to be more suitable for high blowing ratio conditions.
+The holes with semicircle sidewall were shown to be more suitable for high blowing ratio conditions.
 The maximum increase of cooling effectiveness was over 70% compared to the fan-shaped hole.
-The reduction of the lateral diffusion angle affected the film distribution pattern significantly, thereby influenced the cooling effectiveness.
+The reduction of the lateral diffusion angle affected the film distribution pattern significantly, thereby influencing the cooling effectiveness.
 To obtain a fixed coverage ratio of film hole row, the rectangular diffusion hole with a larger cross-sectional aspect ratio and a slightly smaller lateral diffusion angle is a preferred scheme.